It is proven that the more practise you have while on your L’s, doing the things that P Platers do, the safer you will be as a solo driver

 Now, I still didn’t show them how to be ‘perfect’ drivers.
 I didn’t know what that was!
 They had some bad habits that needed to be addressed by the driving school I took them to – but those girls to this day are confident, safe drivers who are fully aware of other drivers doing the wrong thing on the roads.

 As a Parent teaching my own kids, I was far from perfect.
-I assure you that your Learner is in the BEST possible seat next to me.
+I did my best but I was not a professional.

 One of them did lose her licence for 6 months for driving over the speed limit – a lead foot she confesses she has inherited from her father – and she has learned her lesson well, but she would never dream of driving in an unsafe manner so far as all other road rules are concerned – and she is aware and assertive but courteous to other drivers.
 She doesn’t tailgate, remembers her signals, knows how to merge and when to change lanes safely.